DFHack/dfhack/docs/Contributing.rst

 If there aren't many options or examples to show, they can go in a paragraph of text.
 Use double-backticks to put commands in monospaced font, like this::

-    You can use ``cleanall scattered x`` to dump tattered or abandoned items.
+    You can use ``cleanowned scattered x`` to dump tattered or abandoned items.

 If the command takes more than three arguments, format the list as a table called Options.
 The table *only* lists arguments, not full commands.